Obmondo/kubeaid/argocd-helm-charts/traefik-forward-auth/README.md

 * Open the link on your browser (whatever domain you have given in your ingress object).
-  It should first authenticated you and if the requested endpoint is allowed for that user it will give 200 otherwise 404 (Not Authorized)
+  It should first authenticated you and if the requested endpoint is allowed for that user or group it will give 200 otherwise 404 (Not Authorized)

+## Debug

+* Look at the traefik-forward-auth pods logs to see why the user is getting 404